321 years ago

 As much as Roman didn’t want to stay, he couldn’t in good conscience leave these boys alone.
 They’d been lucky so far, but luck was a fickle thing in the deadly depths of Lyryma, and Roman had enough blood and guilt staining his soul already.
 While he was still trying to decide, he found himself being dragged down to sit beside Helge at a small but growing fire.

-Kjell broke a loaf of break and passed it around the circle while Helge offered Roman fruit native to Alfheim.
+Kjell broke a loaf of bread and passed it around the circle while Helge offered Roman fruit native to Alfheim.
 Roman took one of the small berries and considered it— these alfar must’ve been early into their journey, if their fruit was still so fresh.
 They’d likely come here directly from Alfheim.

 “Is a dare really worth your lives?”
 Roman asked.
 His eyes met Leandros’ blue ones when he looked up, and the royal looked away.
 Roman almost smiled at the obviousness of his unease.
 If this had been some mission for Unity— pull information from the alfar king’s grandson— he’d have been disappointed by the lack of challenge.